gertig/CIP/CIPs/CIP-19/CIP-19.md

 ## Specification

-The Basic Profile is simply a *definition* where the record holds the data of the user.
-Therefore the schma defined in the *definition* describes the profile itself.
+The Basic Profile is a *definition* where the record holds the data of the user.
+Therefore the schema defined in the *definition* describes the profile itself.

 ### Definition content